vinceimbat/vinceimbat/content/thoughts/a patronage model is best for an independent creative.md

 sr-interval: 1240
 sr-ease: 271
 ---
-My ideal income-generating model is a [[thoughts/patronage model]], where I don’t need to do a lot of entrepreneurial stuff.
+My ideal income-generating model is a [[patronage model]], where I don’t need to do a lot of entrepreneurial stuff.
 I am simply paid to do what I do.
 In modern times, it is even possible to be paid for my marginal production, not big production.
 The reason why I say this is because, [[The entrepreneur and the intellectual have different goals]].

 I am an intellectual first before an entrepreneur.
 My primary goal is to produce insights.
 Insights come slower.
 On the other hand, entrepreneurs need growth faster.
 That is why I don’t want to start an entrepreneurial venture immediately.